1What is the MTC?

 11If we join the MTC and move toward a mastery transcript model, can we remain “independent” in our school’s curriculum?

-Yes. performance areas and credits will be specific to each school.
+Yes.
+The curriculum and mastery credits will be specific to each school community and culture of learning.
+In the Mastery Transcript Builder, MTC does offer to member schools a shared credit library, in order to help the MTC network draw upon and share their own best practices with one another.
 What your school chooses to emphasize and celebrate in its educational approach will remain fully independent and individualized.
 The general presentation format — just as with the traditional transcript — will be consistent.

 12Is this approach better for students?